Disclaimer: All characters and settings belong to BioWare. I own nothing.

 "On your feet, warden." he sounded as though he smiled, but I had never seen him do so.
 I got to my feet.
 "And stop cursing at me.
 You chose your fate.
 You must bear the consequence.
 Now, again."

 Too late, I heard the sound of footsteps.
-I stepped back, raising my blade, only to feel his massive fist against my face.
-I fell back, dropping my blades, collapsing to the ground.
+I stepped back, raising my blades, only to feel his massive fist against my face.
+I fell back, dropping my swords, collapsing to the ground.

-"Enough." the Orlesian accent carried a false calm.
+"Enough." an Orlesian accent carried a false calm.
 "Sten, she's had enough."

 The qunari grunted again.
 His Qun did not allow for love.
 He could not grasp the concept of one soul becoming so entwined with another's that it overrode the will of Self or dedication to a cause.

 No. I haven't.
-We've been beyond fortunate these last two weeks.
+We've been beyond fortunate this last fortnight.
 It will not be long until we find ourselves once more surrounded by enemies.